stormsntides/tab_notation/README.md

 Simplified tab notation is an attempt at making ASCII guitar tabs easier to write.
 Instead of writing out all of the tab lines by hand, this library will automate the process for you.
 The syntax is simple to use and makes the workflow of guitar tab writing a breeze.

+## Usage

+To use the simplified notation, simply run the project with a `cargo run filename.txt` statement.
+This will interpret a file located within the root directory of the project and output an ASCII guitar tab notation file in the same directory.
+You can also specify the output filename when running the command: `cargo run filename.txt output-example.txt`.

+The project **will not run** if a filename is not provided.
+A file with the properly formatted simple tab notation must be provided to the project to successfully output ASCII guitar tab notation.

 ## Options

 Options can be written within square brackets.
 Each option will be separated by a semicolon `;`.
 Each individual option will be made up of an option name and a value separated by an equals `=` sign.